Trojan (video game): Reception

-In Japan, Game Machine listed Trojan on their June 1, 1986 issue as being the sixteenth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Trojan as the 16th most successful table arcade unit of May 1986.

 Clare Edgeley of Computer and Video Games gave the arcade game a positive review.
 She praised the graphics and gameplay, and considered it to be a worthy successor to Capcom's side-scrolling arcade hit Ghosts 'n Goblins (1985).
 Allgame editor Brett Alan Weiss praised the game, commenting "though not as good or as influential as Ghosts & Goblins or the Mega Man series, Capcom's lesser known Trojan is still a fine game with a nice variety of levels to traverse and an interesting mix of enemies to battle".